LANGUAGE – BUSINESS – CULTURE (FRENCH, ITALIAN, SPANISH, PORTUGUESE, POLISH, RUSSIAN, CZECH)

 What makes Salzburg so special as a place to study?

-Being one of the most attractive universities in Europe, with the BA degree course in Language – Economy – Culture the University of Salzburg puts a new emphasis in the Austrian academic landscape.
-In this new Bachelor’s course, students profit from high-quality teaching in small groups, individual supervision, close networking of the involved disciplines of literary studies, linguistics, cultural studies and economics, the international approach and innovative interdisciplinarity.
+• Being one of the most attractive universities in Europe, with the BA degree course in Language – Economy – Culture the University of Salzburg put a new emphasis in the Austrian academic landscape.
+In this Bachelor’s course, students profit from high-quality teaching in small groups, individual supervision, close networking of the involved disciplines of literary studies, linguistics, cultural studies and economics, the international approach and innovative interdisciplinarity.
 In a historic atmosphere which is unique in its landscape and architecture, the city of Salzburg offers its students numerous cultural activities as well as sports and leisure facilities.
-Salzburg is also particularly attractive due to its large number of Erasmus and non-European partnerships (amongst others, with Brazil, Estonia, France, Italy, Mexico, Nicaragua, Portugal, Poland, Russia, Switzerland, Spain, the Czech Republic).
+Salzburg is also particularly attractive due to its large number of Erasmus and non-European partnerships (amongst others, with Brazil, France, Italy, Mexico, Portugal, Poland, Spain, and the Czech Republic).

 Which career opportunities do I have?

 The interdisciplinary competences imparted in the BA degree course in Language – Economy – Culture and the individual possibilities of specialization make graduates attractive for a broad range of public and private institutions.
 On the one hand, due to their competences in linguistics, literary and cultural studies, graduates can work in occupations such as culture management, journalism, publishing and science; on the other hand, due to the economic education and the course’s emphasis on practical experience, graduates can directly enter businesses of all kinds.